katzer/fifa/README.md

 Affer this command finishes, you'll see the /releases for each target in the releases directory.

 ## Tests

-To run all unit tests:

-    $ docker-compose run mtest

 To run all integration tests: